There are now 3 possible online modes for units:

 - In this unit students are exposed to a broad range of topics in the field of biomechanics, ranging from Newton's laws, aerodynamics, clinical gait analysis and tissue mechanics.
 The biomechanical basis of movement is studied with special focus on sport techniques and the musculoskeletal system.
 The unit is complemented with practical laboratories to provide students with an applied understanding of how biomechanics can be used to influence both athletic and clinical populations.
 From both a theoretical and practical approach, students learn how biomechanics can be applied to sport, exercise and rehabilitation settings.
 For example students are shown how to improve an athlete's performance, reduce an individual's risk of injury and prevent/manage pathological gait disorders in clinical/special populations.

 - Students are able to (1) describe movement from a biomechanical perspective; (2) understand how kinematic and kinetic variables relate to 2D movements; (3) link basic muscle mechanics to exercise rehabilitation programs; (4) understand the characteristics of normative and pathological gait; (5) comprehend how the internal and external forces associated with movement interrelate in optimal performance; (6) understand how external forces act on the body while in water; (7) learn the methods used to develop proficient lifesaving, survival and competitive swimming strokes; and (8) develop competencies in basic aquatic skills (i.e. common swimming strokes).

-- Typically this unit is assessed in the following ways: (1) mid-semester evaluations; (2) short answer final examination; and (3) practical assessment (practical and laboratory sessions).
+- Indicative assessments in this unit are as follows: (1) mid-semester evaluations; (2) short answer final examination; and (3) practical assessment (practical and laboratory sessions).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours

 - lectures 2 x 1.5 hrs per week; labs: 1 x 1 hour per fortnight; practical aquatic session: 1 x 1 hour per week

 Hamill, J. and Knutzen, K. Biomechanical Basis of Human Movement, 3rd edn: Williams & Wilkins 2009